What is double inlet left ventricle?

 Double Inlet Left Ventricle at Seattle Children’s

 Our heart team has treated many children with double inlet left ventricle.
 We have extensive experience with the surgery these patients require.
 We also have a pediatric cardiac anesthesia team and a cardiac intensive care service ready to care for children who undergo heart surgery.
-We also have a pediatric cardiac anesthesia team and a cardiac intensive care service to help care for children who undergo heart surgery.
+We also have a pediatric cardiac anesthesia team and a cardiac intensive care unit to help care for children who undergo heart surgery.